 An important point to remember is that the work placement you experience may lead to a part-time job alongside the remainder of your studies and/or, for final-year students, a full-time position upon graduation.

-Our Hired Connect portal provides students and alumni with online access to a wide variety of vacancies.
+Our Hired Connect portal provides students and alumni with online access to a wide variety of vacancies and careers resources.
 Their roles are provided to us directly by employers looking for University College Birmingham graduates.
 The search functionality will show you ALL jobs in the area and sector that you are looking for, and the ones uploaded for you by us will ALWAYS be at the top.
 This enables you to search for suitable vacancies wherever you are based.

 Volunteering is a great way to gain additional experience during your studies, and will support you in getting hired at the end of your course.
-The hired@UCB team works in partnership with local charities and not-for-profit organisations to support the recruitment of volunteers by:
+We support you to find opportunities in the following ways:

-- Advertising volunteering opportunities around the university – online, on screens and on volunteering notice boards.
+- Advertising volunteering opportunities around the university – online and on screens

-- Hosting volunteer recruitment events on campus to give you the opportunity to talk to organisations face-to-face.
+- Hosting recruitment events on campus to give you the opportunity to talk to organisations face-to-face.

 EMPLOYER ENGAGEMENT AND ALUMNI SUPPORT